 Planning, investing and committing resources for events that you do not want to happen yet are possible, poses a dichotomy for a business.
 On one hand it seems prudent to invest based on the costs of the potential downside.
 But, on the other, it is impossible to anticipate all possible scenarios and therefore investment may prove futile.
-For many years this dichotomy led organizations to primarily respond in an ad hoc manner to disruptions and it wasn't until the technological revolution of the 1970s that business continuity became a formal discipline.
+For many years this dichotomy led organisations to primarily respond in an ad hoc manner to disruptions and it wasn't until the technological revolution of the 1970s that business continuity became a formal discipline.
 During the 1970s general purpose computer systems started to become readily available and provided businesses with an integrated single information management system.

 Improvements in productivity, service, efficiency etc. were realised almost overnight leading to an explosion in innovation and widespread adoption.
-However, the newness of the systems together with organization and operator inexperience introduced a systemic business vulnerability.
+However, the newness of the systems together with organisation and operator inexperience introduced a systemic business vulnerability.

-Due to commercial pressures, organizations started to voluntarily invest in standby systems and critical data backups to reduce their risk exposure.
+Due to commercial pressures, organisations started to voluntarily invest in standby systems and critical data backups to reduce their risk exposure.
 But when information technology started to directly impact the economic wellbeing of citizens by facilitating a variety of operational intra- and inter-bank activities such as Bankers' Automated Clearing System (BACS), Society for World-wide Interbank Funds Transfer (SWIFT) and the development of electronic funds transfer at point of sale (EFTPOS), regulators started to step in, and require disaster recovery planning.
 One of the first was the US Foreign Corrupt Practices Act (FCPA).
-Introduced in 1977 to prevent and prosecute instances of corporate bribery of foreign officials, it required organizations to make specific arrangements for keeping and protecting vital company records from destruction.
+Introduced in 1977 to prevent and prosecute instances of corporate bribery of foreign officials, it required organisations to make specific arrangements for keeping and protecting vital company records from destruction.
 As such records were increasingly stored in electronic form, it thereby necessitated processes for data backup and restoration.

 Shift from technical recovery to the continuing operation of a business

-The business impact of terrorist events, such as the London Stock Exchange in 1990, World Trade Centre in 1993 and the London financial district in 1992 and 1993, signalled a new threat to organizations and demonstrated that they needed to be able to systematically protect and restore all aspects of value-generating activities not simply protect and recover the IT systems that supported them.
+The business impact of terrorist events, such as the London Stock Exchange in 1990, World Trade Centre in 1993 and the London financial district in 1992 and 1993, signalled a new threat to organisations and demonstrated that they needed to be able to systematically protect and restore all aspects of value-generating activities not simply protect and recover the IT systems that supported them.
 Business Continuity emerged as a formal discipline with the aim of preserving essential customer services, revenue generation, essential support services, customer, shareholder and employee confidence, and the public image of the company.

-The formation of the US Disaster Recovery Institute (DRI) in 1988 and the UK-based Business Continuity Institute (BCI) in 1994 helped formalize business continuity as a management discipline with membership criteria, certification standards, and training guidelines.
+The formation of the US Disaster Recovery Institute (DRI) in 1988 and the UK-based Business Continuity Institute (BCI) in 1994 helped formalise business continuity as a management discipline with membership criteria, certification standards, and training guidelines.